code-423n4/docs/competitions/README.md

 # Competitive audits at Code4rena

 Code4rena invented the competitive audit to provide thorough security reviews for Web3 projects, fast.
-With a community of over 10,000 auditors and an average of 100+ security researchers participating in each audit, Code4rena's competitive audits provide an unparalleled level of trust, depth, and breadth.
+With a community of over 10,000 auditors and an average of 100+ security researchers participating in each audit, C4's competitive audits provide an unparalleled level of trust, depth, and breadth.

 ## Who can participate?

-The C4 community includes both seasoned professionals and emerging researchers, with diverse backgrounds and specializations.
-Anyone can register as a Warden, and join a competition.
+The Code4rena community includes both seasoned professionals and emerging researchers, with diverse backgrounds and specializations.
+Anyone can [register as a Warden](/getting-started/), and [join a competition](/getting-started/how-to-participate).

-As Wardens build experience on Code4rena's platform, they can advance up the leaderboard and earn credibility through different roles, which unlock a variety of privileges.
+As Wardens build experience on Code4rena's platform, they can advance up the leaderboard and earn credibility through different [roles](/roles/), which unlock a variety of privileges.

 ## How competitive audits work